Leprechaun Canyon | North Wash

 If just hiking up the bottom without doing any of the technical canyon forks, simply follow the social trail up the bottom of the canyon.
 As slickrock walls begin to close in, a small narrow slot section can be upclimbed directly (a little tricky) or bypassed on either left or right with some teamwork.

 Once up the minor obstacle, the canyon deepens and narrows dramatically.
-Just beyond where the Right Fork comes in, the canyon narrows tight enough most will have to turn sideways to fit.
+Just beyond where the East Fork comes in on the right, the canyon narrows tight enough most will have to turn sideways to fit.
 This is the turn around for most hikers, though some continue up with increasingly difficult obstacles.

 Approach (All forks)